JordynMarcellus/testing-workshop-slides/src/slides.md

 # Exercise

 - Let's fix a bug...
-- e.g. when we submit a pokemon, but then delete a few characters.. we get an error
+- e.g. when we submit a pokemon, but then delete a few characters.. our app gets nuked 💣

 ---
 # Exercise

 - Add an error state for when submitting a pokemon that doesn't exist!
+- Create a slash for multi-type pokemon
+    - e.g. "rock/ground" not "rockground"